-Neutrino oscillation experiments demonstrate neutrinos to have very special properties, but not all properties are known yet.
+Neutrino oscillation experiments demonstrate that neutrinos have very special properties, several of which are not known yet.
 These include, above all, the very small neutrino mass values and whether the neutrino is its own antiparticle (Dirac/Majorana).
 These two questions can be investigated by studying the (double) beta decay of selected isotopes.
-From the endpoint spectrum of beta decay or electron capture the neutrino mass scale can be inferred directly.
-The search for the neutrinoless double beta decay will primarily test the particle character of neutrinos, since this Beyond the Standard Model and lepton number-violating process is only possible if the neutrinos are Majorana-type.
-Its observation would additionally give access to its mass values and generation mechanism.
-The ongoing and planned experiments with strong European participation LEGEND (Ge) and CUPID (Mo), together with the US-led nEXO, are among the most competitive.
-The NEXT collaboration explores new technologies to further increase sensitivity.
-In direct neutrino mass searches KATRIN (H) is leading the field, new technologies are cryo-bolometers of ECHo and Holmes (Ho) or CRES of Project 8 (H).
+From the endpoint spectrum of beta decay or electron capture the neutrino mass scale can be directly inferred.
+The search for the neutrinoless double beta decay will primarily test the particle nature of neutrinos since this Beyond the Standard Model and lepton-number-violating process is only possible if the neutrinos are of Majorana-type.
+Its observation would additionally give information about the generation mechanism and neutrino mass spectrum.
+The ongoing experiments with strong European participation and the planned experiments LEGEND 1000 (76Ge) and CUPID (100Mo) are among the most competitive.
+NEXT (136Xe) is a promising option for the next decade.
+Confirmation of discovery will require results from several isotopes and measurement technologies.
+In direct neutrino mass searches KATRIN (3H) is leading the field, new technologies are cryo-bolometers of ECHo and Holmes (163Ho) or CRES of Project 8 (3H).